BA English language and literature, BA Linguistics or something comparable

 The second part (Blok 2) deals with microvariation in English concering the fine structure of various clauses (declaratives, interrogatives).
 We will pay special attention to word order in the left periphery of the clause, and will study variation in the following phenomena among others: auxiliary inverstion, negative inversion, the position of topics, the position of focus and split subjects.

-Carry out their own comparative syntactic research on English, including a presentation and writing of an essay.
+Students can carry out their own comparative syntactic research on English, including a presentation and writing of an essay

 Mode of instruction